 A small bowl of raw yellowtail drizzled with oil and decorated with vegetables.
 An excellent way to kick off your meal.

 I can’t believe I’m actually writing this, but THESE CARROTS (with maple glaze and walnuts) WERE INSANE.
 We needed a refill.
-It’s all about that moist glaze.
+It’s all about that glaze.

 Speaking of octopus, on the lunch menu, they serve it on a roll, with a big slab of bacon.
 Interesting, unique, and definitely something we’d order again, although we’d way rather eat their regular grilled octopus instead.
 Either way, we appreciate the creativity and radical use of the squid.